ArthurClemens/polythene/docs/components/drawer.md

 <a id="main-features"></a>
 ## Main features

+* Choose between standard (permanent or dismissible) or cover drawer
-* Choose between cover or push animation, or create a custom transition
+* Choose animation: covering, pushing, or create a custom transition
 * Optional mini behavior (expanding from an icon-only view)
-* Optionally display permanently as side menu
 * Optionally add a backdrop, shadow or border
 * Optionally place at the right side
 * RTL (right-to-left) support